NVIDIA/earth2mip/examples/README.md

 ## Running Notebooks

 While Earth-2 MIP can be installed in a Python/Conda enviroment, its suggested that users run Earth 2 MIP inside the Modulus base container provided on NGC.
-The following instructions can be used to run the examples notebooks using either docker container or apptainer/singularity sandbox.
+The following instructions can be used to run the examples notebooks using either docker container, apptainer/singularity image or conda environment.

+### Docker

-To clone the repository to your local machine (if you haven't already) use the following commands:
+Start with cloniong the repository to your local machine (if you haven't already) use the following commands:

 ```bash
 git clone https://github.com/NVIDIA/earth2mip.git
 cd earth2mip
 ```
-For the following steps, make sure you are in the *root* directory of the Earth-2 MIP repository.

-### Docker

 Launch the Modulus docker container with port mapping as below: